laminas/laminas-mvc/docs/book/intro.md

 response to the user.

-The `config` directory as described above contains configuration used by zend-modulemanager to load modules and merge configuration (e.g., database configuration and credentials); we will detail this more later.
+The `config` directory as described above contains configuration used by laminas-modulemanager to load modules and merge configuration (e.g., database configuration and credentials); we will detail this more later.

 The `vendor` sub-directory should contain any third-party modules or libraries on which your application depends.
-This might include Zend Framework, custom libraries from your organization, or other third-party libraries from other projects.
+This might include Laminas, custom libraries from your organization, or other third-party libraries from other projects.
 Libraries and modules placed in the `vendor` sub-directory should not be modified from their original, distributed state.
 Typically, this directory